smnorris/bcfishobs_traces/README.md

 ## Usage
 Run `bcfishobs` to download observations and reference the points to streams.

-With that complete, create downstream traces and dump to shapefile:
+With that complete, modify the species list in `bcfishobs_traces.py` as required then run to create downstream traces and dump to shapefile.

 ```
-python process.py
+python bcfishobs_traces.py
 ```